camunda/camunda-docs/docs/reference/dependencies.md

 ### All Camunda 8 Dependencies

 - **Dependencies:** Find a SBOM CycloneDX file with an up-to-date list of third party libraries used and their licenses in the [release assets](https://github.com/camunda/camunda/releases) of each Camunda 8 release.
+This file includes all dependencies for Zeebe, Operate, Tasklist, Optimize and Identity backends.
 - **Source code:** Access the source code for Camunda 8 at [github.com/camunda/camunda](https://github.com/camunda/camunda).

 </TabItem>